 Do you need a fun, fresh take on a dish for your Holiday Ham leftovers?
 Something easy, fast, and crave-worthy?
 You’re gonna want to rock this Hawaiian Fried Rice.
 It’s such a completely different take on leftover ham that you’ll look like a genius when you bring this to the table! 🙂

-Thanksgiving is just around the corner, so I decided to make a Shortcut Pho Ga, Vietnamese Chicken Soup.
+Thanksgiving is just around the corner, so I decided to make a Shortcut Pho Ga Vietnamese Chicken Noodle Soup.
 And now, I’m sure you’re wondering “What on this side of heaven does Pho Ga have to do with the Great American Turkey Day?”
 Ahem.
 Thanksgiving, that is.

 Since I’ve been helping out the folks, I’ve been “forced” to step up and find creative ways to use up extra steak.
 This time, it’s Steak Lo Mein and it HAS to be my best “secondary” steak dish, ever.
 Hands down.